 Modifiers that target abilities on the cards they are on, or the contents of cards they are on, can target those cards in the location in which the modifier activated.

-Modifiers that target abilities on specific card types can only modify abilities on cards in play, unless otherwise specified in the modifier.
+Modifiers that target abilities on specific card types can only modify abilities on cards in play or a set-aside area, unless otherwise specified in the modifier.

 Effect Targeting